Provizanta/ansible-role-shell/README.md

 These variables are defined in [defaults/main.yml](./defaults/main.yml):

-    shell_use_color: true
+    shell_bash_install: false

+    shell_zsh_intsall: false

 These variables do not have a default value and can be specified:

     shell_inputrc:          <list of strings, contains the line content of .shell_inputrc file replacing the system-wide /etc/shell_inputrc>

-    shell_bash:
-      rc_d_dir: <string, path to the rc.d dir>

-      history: <settings in uppercase/lowercase format not containing the HIST prefix along with a value>

-      shopt: <key-value pairs of a shell option and a boolean value indicating the options's desired status - set or unset>

-      set: <key-value pairs of a setting and a boolean value indicating the options's desired status - set or unset>

-      alias: <key-value pairs of aliases>

-      functions: <list, entire text to be inlined into the 'functions' section of the bashrc.d>

-    shell_zsh: {}
+    shell_bash_rc:          <string, holding the contents of the .bashrc file>

+    shell_zsh_rc:           <string, the contents of the .zshrc file>

     shell_zsh_oh_my_zsh:    <bool, whether oh my zsh should be installed>

     shell_default:          <string, shell name, e.g. zsh, to be selected as the default shell for the provisioned user>

 Dependencies